redhat-openstack/website/source/uncategorized/setting-up-ha-of-glance.html.md

     openstack-config --set /etc/glance/glance-api.conf DEFAULT notifier_strategy qpid

-On the first node of Glance (rdo-glance1), source the Keystone credentials and create a Keystone user, associate a role, and crea
+On the first node of Glance (rdo-glance1), source the Keystone credentials and create a Keystone user, associate a role, and create Glance service and a Keystone endpoint for it.

     . /srv/rhos/configs/keystonerc_admin